SettiDevi/Excel-Data-Jobs-Dashboard/README.md

 7. Growing Complexity of Data Ecosystems
 Modern data ecosystems are increasingly complex, involving a multitude of data sources, processing tools, and analytical platforms.
 Managing and optimizing these ecosystems requires a diverse set of skills and expertise.
 The expansion of data job openings reflects the necessity for professionals who can navigate this complexity, integrate various technologies, and ensure that the data ecosystem operates efficiently and effectively.

+So because of the continuous data evolution job openings are listed every year in the domains like Data Science,Artificial Intelligence,Machine Leraning etc.
 ![image](https://github.com/user-attachments/assets/5ffdbe8c-2dca-4d78-9b59-ac117a88ba5a)

-So this graph represents how the data job openings are gradually increasing from last 5 years 2020-2024(upto June).
+So this graph represents how the  job openings are gradually increasing from last 5 years 2020-2024(upto June).

+Wait!
+I think you have a question in your mind that am I suitable for this roles?Eventhough you are a fresher or senior or mid level experience employee there are a lot of opportunities open for you.
+The main thing is you have to expertise in your interested domain  and  upgrade your self everyday by learning the required skills and applying your knowledge by building some projects on real world problem statements  to get job in thease domains.No matter if you are a fresher or senior etc to get the job the matter is that you have a required skillset suitable for that job role or not.

+These are some of the sample job roles  on the basis of job openings listed according to experience level.
 In the rapidly evolving landscape of data and artificial intelligence (AI)/machine learning (ML), the job market reflects the diverse skills and expertise required at various stages of a data professional’s career.
 From entry-level roles that lay the foundation for a career in data and AI/ML to executive positions that drive strategic vision, the breadth of job openings illustrates the complexity and importance of these fields.
 This essay explores how job opportunities in data and AI/ML are categorized by experience level, highlighting the responsibilities and skills associated with each stage of professional development.

 Entry-Level Positions: Foundations and Learning